CodePushGo/website/src/content/blog/en/capacitor-native-bridge-android-plugin-basics.md

 You can use the channel system to manage rollouts for production, beta, and development environments.
 Partial updates are available to reduce bandwidth usage and deliver only the necessary changes.

-CodePushGo supports Capacitor versions 6 and 7.
+CodePushGo supports React Native versions 6 and 7.

 > We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users! [\[1\]](https://capgo.app/)

 ## Summary

-Capacitor Native Bridge boosts Android plugins with powerful native features and streamlined development.
+React Native Native Bridge boosts Android plugins with powerful native features and streamlined development.
 This approach delivers strong results, including 23.5 million updates across 750 production apps [\[1\]](https://capgo.app/).

 The platform's performance metrics highlight its effectiveness: an 82% global success rate for update deployments, an average download time of 114 ms for a 5 MB bundle via a global CDN, and 95% of active users receiving updates within 24 hours [\[1\]](https://capgo.app/).